Nanofabrication and industrial production

 - Integrated Sensors and Adaptive Manufacturing

-The characterization and synthesis tools we often associate with semiconductor nanostructures also enable new insights into industrial materials and processes.
-Examples include the use of transmission electron microscopy (TEM) to find the atomic-scale origin of wear and weak points in cutting tools and joints, and environmental TEM to visualize their formation in real time.
-X-ray-based techniques provide similar insights into the evolving surface structure and chemistry of both tooling and workpiece materials, obtained even under processing or operando conditions.
-Finally, we investigate the use of chemical vapour deposition to enable efficient metal joining for corrosion-resistant alloys with complex geometries.
+The characterisation and synthesis tools we often associate with semiconductor nanostructures also enable new insights into industrial materials and processes.
+Examples include the use of transmission electron microscopy (TEM) to find the atomic-scale origin of wear and weak-points in cutting tools and joints, and environmental TEM to visualize their formation in real time.
+We are using advanced nanoscale X-ray diffraction and spectroscopies to study industrially relevant metals and metal coatings, even under processing or operando conditions.
+The sub-100 nm beam at the NanoMax beamline can be used to study extremely thin coatings or individual grains in polycrystalline metals.
+Finally, we investigate the use of chemical vapor deposition to enable efficient metal joining for corrosion resistant alloys with complex geometries.